 All course content is Creative Commons licensed, CC BY unless otherwise noted.
 We encourage you to make use of the course material in your own settings.
 Most source files are available within the course itself, and facilitator guides are available to guide you through the adaption and implementation process.

 We cannot offer badges to non-SUNY affiliates.
-The descriptions of the Credly badges are open, and you are welcome to create your own badges, through your home institution, to demonstrate the completion of the work for your participants.
+The descriptions of the Acclaim badges are open, and you are welcome to create your own badges, through your home institution, to demonstrate the completion of the work for your participants.

 Where can I go for help or more information?